-3.8.4. the Entity and the Principal Investigator, having been informed sufficiently in advance, shall allow the correct execution of the monitoring and auditing and inspections at the Trial Centre ________ by the Sponsor and by the Competent Authority, such activities to be carried out to guarantee the proper execution of the Trial.
+3.8.4. the Entity and the Principal Investigator, having been informed sufficiently in advance, shall allow the correct execution of the monitoring and auditing and inspections at the Trial Centre by the Sponsor and by the Competent Authority, such activities to be carried out to guarantee the proper execution of the Trial.

-3.9.
-(Where appropriate, taking into account the current regulations on data protection) having received the favorable opinion of the competent facility, the IT product (hereinafter the “Product”), intended for _________, will be supplied for free.
-With reference to the same it is understood that:

-3.9.1. for the use of the network infrastructure and information systems, the Sponsor shall agree the procedure for the installation and delivery of the Product, after the competent local centre has issued a positive report on feasibility and technical compatibility with the standards in place at the Entity and on medium-term sustainability with the existing services;

-3.9.2. in the same way, the Sponsor undertakes to de-install the Product on completion of the Trial, at no cost to the Entity;

-3.9.3. the Sponsor warrants that the Entity’s use of the Products indicated above, in the context of the Trial, shall not create any obligation for the Entity to purchase or subscribe to the Sponsor’s supplies or services, that it does not infringe any third party licenses or rights and that it does not bind the Entity to use the Product beyond the date provided for in the Trial;

-3.9.4. the Sponsor further warrants that the use of the Product in the context of the Trial shall not entail, for the Entity, any costs relating to the servicing, modification or upgrading of any of the hardware/software components in its IT network and therefore it shall not lead to any breach by the Entity of its contractual obligations towards its direct suppliers;

-3.9.5. in any event the Sponsor shall indemnify the Entity respect of any direct or indirect losses deriving from use of the Product in accordance with the instructions of the manufacturer/supplier;

-3.10. the Entity shall promptly inform the Sponsor if a regulatory authority informs the Entity of an inspection/audit in relation to the Trial and, unless expressly refused by the Competent Authority, the Entity will authorize the Sponsor to take part, while sending the Sponsor all the written communications received for the purposes of the inspection/audit;
+3.9. the Entity shall promptly inform the Sponsor if a regulatory authority informs the Entity of an inspection/audit in relation to the Trial and, unless expressly refused by the Competent Authority, the Entity will authorize the Sponsor to take part, while sending the Sponsor all the written communications received for the purposes of the inspection/audit;

+3.10.
+These activities must in no way prejudice the ordinary institutional activities of the Entity.

 3.11.
-These activities must in no way prejudice the ordinary institutional activities of the Entity.

-3.12.
 The Entity and the Sponsor guarantee that the biological samples (blood, urine, saliva, etc.) that may be collected from patients undergoing the Trial covered by this Agreement shall only be used for the purposes of the Trial in accordance with the provisions of the Protocol and of the current regulations.
-Any conservation and subsequent use are subject to the acquisition of specific informed consent from the patient (or the parent/legal guardian) to the favourable opinion of the Ethics Committee in accordance with the limits and guarantees provided for in the current regulations and guidelines referred to in Article 1 of Legislative Decree 52 of 14 May 2019.
+Any conservation and subsequent use are subject to the acquisition of specific informed consent from the patient (or the parent/legal guardian) to the favourable opinion of the Ethics Committee in accordance with the limits and guarantees provided for in the current regulations, including the legislation on the protection of personal data, and guidelines referred to in Article 1 of Legislative Decree 52 of 14 May 2019.

 Art.
 4 – Trial Drugs – Materials and Services